Hassan Jones

-Hassan Ameer Jones (born July 2, 1964) is an American former professional football player who was a wide receiver for either seasons in the National Football League (NFL) from 1986 to 1993.
+Hassan Ameer Jones (born July 2, 1964) is an American former professional football player who was a wide receiver for eight seasons in the National Football League (NFL) from 1986 to 1993.
 He played college football for the Florida State Seminoles and was selected by the Minnesota Vikings in the fifth round of the 1986 NFL draft.

 Jones played for the Clearwater High School Tornadoes.
 A 6'0", 195-lb. wide receiver from Florida State University, Jones' best year as a pro came during the 1990 season for the Vikings when he had 51 receptions for 810 yards and seven touchdowns.
-He was a first-team All-South independent in 1985.
+He was a first-team All-South Independent in 1985.